Train swapping: North Korea's Kim reliant on Chinese for summit transport

 The decision to have the North Korean carriages hauled by Chinese engines was likely a logistical one, he said.

-“The bottom line is when the train comes from North Korea via China, it has to be run by Chinese to get it operate on China’s rail system, and of course the engine car has to be Chinese,” Kim said.
+“The bottom line is when the train comes from North Korea via China, it has to be run by Chinese to get it to operate on China’s rail system, and of course the engine car has to be Chinese,” Kim said.

 One of the DF11Z engines used when Kim traveled to Beijing in January is seen in a photograph on a rail spotting website from June 2017, pulling a double-decker passenger train in Beijing.